 Pros

-- It comes with a 15-year warranty, providing assurance for your investment.
+• It comes with a 15-year warranty, assuring your investment.

 Cons

-- This rod is shorter than other rods considered, at 5’9″, which limited my casting distance.
+• This rod is shorter than other rods, at 5’9″, limiting my casting distance.

 Walleye Fishing Rod Buying Guide